 When applications grow, they become more complex and fragile, as well as they need to handle larger volumes of traffic.
 These problems lead to a death spiral which leads to brownouts, blackouts and other service quality issues.
 Modern applications use modern principles that reduce the brittleness of complexity and increase reliability as the application grows.

-The ORY team understands these principles, which is why the ORY cloud product is being designed from the ground up as a modern, service-based architecture.
-As they build ORY cloud, they are utilizing modern development techniques, and modern development and operation processes and procedures.
+The Ory team understands these principles, which is why the Ory Network product is being designed from the ground up as a modern, service-based architecture.
+As they build the Ory Network, they are utilizing modern development techniques, and modern development and operation processes and procedures.

 This allows them to build a highly scalable, highly available, identity management service for everyone.